kommuna/jirawebhook/README.md

 #What is this?
 This is PHP classes for Atlassian JIRA webhook data structure with events.

-This library contains classes that can parse data from JIRA webhook, create data converters and events.
+This library contains classes that can parse data from [JIRA webhook] (https://developer.atlassian.com/jiradev/jira-apis/webhooks), create data converters and events.

 #Installation
 With composer, create a new composer.json file and add the following code: